apple/coremltools/docs-guides/source/multifunction-models.md

 mlmodel_1.save("adapted_model_1.mlpackage")
 ```

-Now lets create a different adapter model,
-which we would in practice fine tune to a different task.
+Create a different adapter model, which you would fine-tune to a different task in practice.

 ```python
 adapted_model_2 = adapt_model_with_lora(base_model)